guanghuizhang0328/guanghuizhang0328.github.io/_pages/about.md

 News
 ======

 -  2026 Jan.
+26: The preprint was available now:Task-Dependent Effects of Channel Density on Multivariate Pattern Analysis and Spatial Representational Similarity Analysis: Evidence from Three EEG Datasets  [doi: 10.64898/2026.01.26.701731](https://doi.org/10.64898/2026.01.26.701731).

+- 2026 Jan.
 15:  Congratulations!
 Our paper entitled "Neurocognitive Dynamics of Icon Design: EEG Evidence  from Style and Activation Effects on Visual Search Efficiency" was accepted by International Journal of Human-Computer Interaction.